rbertolusso/intubate/README.md

   summary()
 ```

-`intubate` currently implements 411 interfaces that can be related to data science
+`intubate` currently implements 411 interfaces (below you will find a list of packages
+containing the interfaced functions) that can be related to data science
 methodologies and other disciplines.
-For now I am concentrating in functions having
+For now the focus is on interfacing
+non-pipe-aware functions having "formula" and "data" (in that order),
-"formula" and "data", but the non-formula variants should also work.
+but the non-formula variants should also work (even cases currently lacking interfaces).

 `intubate` core depends only on `base` and `stats` libraries.
 To keep it as lean as
 possible, and to be able to continue to include more interfaces without bloating your machine,